Platinum print

+Palladium, platinum's sister element, can also be used.
 Many practitioners have abandoned platinum and only use palladium.
 The process using palladium alone (sodium tetrachloropalladate) is similar to standard processes, but rather than using ferric oxalate plus potassium chlorate as the restrainer (which is ineffective for palladium), a weak solution of sodium chloroplatinate is used instead.
 Sodium chloroplatinate, in contrast to potassium chlorate, does not cause grain.
 This formula is generally referred to as the Na2 method.
 This somewhat misleading abbreviation was coined by Richard Sullivan of Bostick & Sullivan, one of the principal suppliers of chemistry and printing supplies, who popularized the process.

 History

 The first person to have recorded observing the action of light rays on platinum was Ferdinand Gehlen of Germany in 1830.
 The following year, his countryman, Johann Wolfgang Dobereiner, determined that the action of light on platinum was quite weak, but that perhaps something could be combined with platinum to increase its sensitivity.
 Through experimentation, he eventually found that ferric oxalate was a highly-effective enhancer.
 The combination of these two metals remains the basis of the platinotype process in use today.

 In 1832, Englishmen Sir John Herschel and Robert Hunt conducted their own experiments, further refining the chemistry of the process.
 In 1844, in his book Researches on Light, Hunt recorded the first known description of anyone employing platinum to make a photographic print.
 However, although he tried several different combinations of chemicals with platinum, none of them succeeded in producing any permanency in the image.
 All of his prints faded after several months.

 Over the next decade, Hunt noted that platinum prints he had left in the dark faded very slowly but gradually resumed their original density, and had also shifted from a negative to a positive image, eventually becoming permanent.

 By the early 1850s, however, other more reliable photographic processes, such as salt and albumen printing, had been developed and were beginning to be widely used.
 Those scientists who had previously conducted research on platinum lost interest in the process as other methods became more commercially viable.
-The only major advances in platinum research reported during that decade were made independently by C.J.
-Burnett and Lyonel Clark of Great Britain.
+The only major advances in platinum research reported during that decade were made independently by C. J. Burnett and Lyonel Clark of Great Britain.
 In 1859, Burnett published an article in the British Journal of Photography describing his use of sodium chloroplatinate as a fixing agent.
 His modification of the platinum printing process resulted in prints that were permanent enough that he could exhibit them in public.
 That same year, Clark also exhibited prints made using a slightly different process.